emeeks/d3-svg-legend/README.md

 d3-svg-legend
 =============

-A simple legend created from d3 scales.
-You can see [an example here](http://bl.ocks.org/emeeks/8855733967174fe4b1b4).
+A simple and draggable legend created from d3 scales.
+You can see [an example here](http://bl.ocks.org/mpschr/129c671ee44a417c417e).
 Legends have the following options:

 legend.**inputScale**(d3.scale)
 Associates the legend with a d3 scale.
 Currently only tested with threshold and ordinal scales.